realpython/python-guide/docs/shipping/packaging.rst

 Personal PyPI
 -------------

-If you want to install packages from a source different from PyPI, (say, if your packages are *proprietary*), you can do it by hosting a simple http server, running from the directory which holds those packages which need to be installed.
+If you want to install packages from a source other than PyPI, (say, if your packages are *proprietary*), you can do it by hosting a simple http server, running from the directory which holds those packages which need to be installed.

 **Showing an example is always beneficial**

-Say if you are after installing a package called :file:`MyPackage.tar.gz`,  and assuming this is your directory structure:
+For example, if you want to install a package called :file:`MyPackage.tar.gz`,  and assuming this is your directory structure: